 Over four months, the recommended size is a 20 gallon aquarium.
 Anything bigger than that will be alright.
 Smaller than 10 gallons could stress out the pet.
 It is possible to keep many crested geckos simultaneously in the same terrarium.
 Each crested gecko does not need 20 gallons to live happily.
 A 29 gallons aquarium will be enough for three crested geckos.
 More than three will need a bigger space.

 This a semi-arboreal species.
 The crested gecko set up should favor height over length.
 Most aquariums are designed for fish so it does not work for crested geckos.
 Any terrarium for reptiles will do.
 Some owners decide to buy a specialized terrarium for their pets.
 They should do it once their crested gecko is twelve weeks old or more.

 The soil should be safe for the pet.
 The best crested gecko setup soil is made of coconut fiber.
 If the crested gecko accidentally eats the soil, it will be safe.
 Many brands offer this option because it has been proven as the best.
 Coconut fiber keeps the humidity in the living area.
 It resist mold and any other inconvenience caused by the humidity.

-If you ran out of soil, paper towels are a safe temporary option.
-Crested geckos do not get sick if the eat paper.
+If you ran out of soil, paper towels are a safe temporary option. crested geckos do not get sick if the eat paper.
 It is not a good option after a while.
 Paper and water do not go well together.
 Some options should never be considered.
 Wood chips, sand and walnut dusk are popular soils in terrariums.
 These are dangerous for a crested gecko setup.

 In their natural habitat, a crested gecko experiences temperatures between 17°C/63°F and 29°C/84°F. The colder months are June and July.
 The rest of the year the crested gecko lives in a stable temperature.
 In a crested gecko setup is necessary to keep the temperature steady.
 Breeders consider the ideal temperature between 21°C/70°F and 25°C/78°F.

 Anything above or below that will stress the crested gecko.
 Stress is terrible for reptiles, it could lead to sudden death.
 It is necessary to change the temperature for the breeding time.
 It last for around two months.

 The temperature should be between 18°C/65°F and 21°C/70°F. If it is above or below, the crested gecko will not try to breed.
 Owners that live in countries with drastic temperature changes, should be careful.
 High summer temperatures are deathly for the crested gecko.
 Before the summer arrives, they must find a way to keep their pet cold.

 New Caledonia is an extremely humid area.
-The humidity is usually above 70%, even in the colder months.
-Crested gecko in captivity need the humidity to survive.
+The humidity is usually above 70%, even in the colder months. crested gecko in captivity need the humidity to survive.
 It should be above the 50%.

 Humidity is a tricky crested gecko setup.
 The owners will need special tools to measure it.
 They should keep an eye on this constantly.
 Humid is good for a terrarium but could cause some issues.
 Mold is a problem present in terrariums.
 The owners must avoid mold at all cost.